How to set effective language learning goals

 Lesson plan overview

 This free ESL worksheet is perfect to be used as the first lesson of a language course as it will help your students set their goals and create a curriculum according to their needs.
 Students learn how to set effective language learning goals, collocations and vocabulary with the word “goal” and set their own English learning goals.
-Other related lesson are “End of the year reflection“, “Idioms: New Year“, where the topic of New Year’s resolutions is discussed and “Idioms: goals”.
+Other related lesson are “The secrets to effective learning“, “End of the year reflection“, “Idioms: New Year“, where the topic of New Year’s resolutions is discussed and “Idioms: goals”.

 The lesson begins with an initial discussion on language ability and ways to learn a language.
 Students discuss the questions given.